 The Canyon Rim Overlook and the Elfin Trail are two more routes to consider.
-The Broken Hill and Beach Trails close in bad weather so check the forecast ahead of time if these trails are in your plans.
-Other trails sometimes close for soil preservation, but with over eight miles of hiking trails there is always plenty to explore.
+The Broken Hill and Beach Trails close in bad weather, so check the forecast ahead of time if these trails are in your plans.
+Other routes are sometimes closed for soil preservation, but there is always plenty to explore with over eight miles of hiking trails.

-An adobe structure built by over 75 years ago by some of the native tribes still stands and is in use as a Visitor Center and museum.
-Many exhibits on the natural and cultural history of the Reserve and region are available year round.
+An adobe structure built over 75 years ago by some of the native tribes still stands and is used as a Visitor Center and museum.
+Many exhibits on the natural and cultural history of the Reserve and region are available year-round.

-The Visitor Center is open 9 AM to 6 PM during summer, and 10 AM to 4 PM during winter.
-The offices for the Rangers and volunteers studying the preserve are located close by.
+- The Visitor Center is open 9 AM to 6 PM during summer and 10 AM to 4 PM during winter.
+The offices for the Rangers and volunteers are located close by.

-Parking is available onsite for a small fee.
-Groups visiting by bus must pay additional parking.
-Seniors and the disabled eligible for a discount.
+- Parking is available onsite for a fee: seniors and the disabled are eligible for a discount.
 Season passes are available as well.

-The Reserve closes at approximately sunset.
+- The Reserve closes at sunset.
 Currently, gates now close at 7:30 PM. all vehicles must leave by the closing time each day.

 The Torrey Pines State Natural Reserve is located between La Jolla and Del Mar, California, just north of San Diego.
-Travel from Orange County will take about two hours, add a half hour to that if coming from Los Angeles.
+Travel from Orange County will take about two hours; add a half-hour to that coming from Los Angeles.